venveo/craft-documentsearch/README.md

 # Document Search plugin for Craft CMS 3.1
-Extracts keywords of PDF documents and adds them to Craft CMS's native search index
+Extracts keywords of PDF documents and adds them to Craft CMS's native search index.

 ## Document Search Usage

 Once installed and configured (see configuration section), PDF assets with text in them (does not work with images, such as scans) will be indexed automatically.

-Like other fields in Craft, you may tweak the search query to your liking by targeting the field named `contentKeywords`
+Like other fields in Craft, you may tweak the search query to your liking by targeting the field named `contentkeywords`

 ## Requirements
 - Craft CMS 3.1.x
 - pdftotext executable
+- Ample memory

 ## Installation
 ### Plugin